untillpro/scm4j/scm4j-vcs-api/README.md

 		- merge is successful
 	- `VCSMergeResult.getSuccess() == false`
 		- Automatic merge can not be completed due of conflicting files
-		- `VCSMergeResult.getConflictingFiles()` contains pathes to conflicting files
+		- `VCSMergeResult.getConflictingFiles()` contains paths to conflicting files
 	- Heads of branches `srcBranchName` and `dstBranchName` are used
 - `void deleteBranch(String branchPath, String commitMessage)`
 	- Deletes branch with path `branchPath` and attaches `commitMessage` to branch delete operation if possible (e.g. Git does not posts branch delete operation as a separate commit
 -  `void setCredentials(String user, String password)`
 	- Applies credentials to existing IVCS implementation.
-I.e. first a IVCS implementation should be created, then credentials should be applied when neccessary
+I.e. first a IVCS implementation should be created, then credentials should be applied when necessary
 - `void setProxy(String host, int port, String proxyUser, String proxyPassword)`
-	- Sets proxy parameters if neccessary
+	- Sets proxy parameters if necessary
 - `String getRepoUrl()`
 	- Returns string url to current vcs repository
 - `String getFileContent(String branchName, String fileRelativePath, String encoding)`